Hurra for Andersens!

 Hurra for Andersens!
-(Hurrah for the Andersens!) is a Norwegian romantic film comedy from 1966 directed by Knut Andersen.
+(Hurrah for the Andersens!) is a 1966 Norwegian romantic comedy film directed by Knut Andersen.
 It stars Arve Opsahl, Aud Schønemann, Rolv Wesenlund, and Elsa Lystad.
 The film is based on Sigbjørn Hølmebakk's novel of the same name.

 Plot

 Father and mother Andersen and their four children live in a closed country store on the outskirts of Oslo.
 They are thriving there, but many of the neighbors that live in the modern townhouse are outraged by the Andersen family and their lack of respect for the community's rules of order.
 The district committee chairman Alf Hermansen (Rolv Wesenlund) and neighbor Salvesen (Elsa Lystad) have had many pleasant times together over the years around the shared indignation they feel for the Andersen family.
 Matters do not improve when the Andersens win a large amount in betting and people find out that they are getting married.
 They therefore invite all the neighbors to the wedding party, but complications arise when they schedule it on the same date as the district committee's five-year anniversary.
 People in the housing association therefore start to form camps.
 The housing association's leader hires professional musicians in an attempt to sabotage the Andersens' event.
 Despite the strife, everything ends with a large wedding and peace and reconciliation.